 One of the biggest deceptions the enemy of our souls whispers is that we parents don’t need to tell our kids about the unpleasant parts of our story.
 Our greatest fear as moms and dads is that telling our kids about our past mistakes will encourage them to copy our behavior.

 But if we appropriately regret our past sins, as did John Newton who wrote the hymn “Amazing Grace,” then telling about our redemption will bring glory to God and will inspire our children to believe God for their own deliverance from sins.

 Our children don’t need parents who pretend to be perfect.
 The best way to invite your children to share your faith is to let them see your changed life.
 Without question we must use wisdom in what details we keep from them, what timing is best for their ages, and what warnings we might add to discourage our children from repeating our mistakes.

-Jesus told this man, who was delivered from demon possession by the power of Jesus command, “go home and declare how much God has done for you.”
+Jesus told a man who was delivered from demon possession by the power of Jesus’ command, “go home and declare how much God has done for you.”
 Be a witness!
 Be an evangelist at home, telling your family and all who will listen what God has done for you.

 What has God done in your heart recently that you can share over dinner this week?
 What if every day your family recounted all God had done?
 Might you become a more grateful people?